 There are different beliefs as to why the Tarot cards work.
 Some believe we are tapping into a collective unconscious when we are working with the cards.
 There is also a belief that it is a spirit communication that is occurring.
 Some just use the cards to free associate and get ideas about solutions to problems.

 In the Rider-Waite deck we have a finely dressed young man walking towards a precipice with a small dog bounding at his heels.
-The Sun is shining behind him as he walks forward seemingly unaware of the cliff beneath him.
-In one of his hands he carries a rose which symbolizes an appreciation for beauty.
+The Sun is shining behind him as he walks forward unaware of the cliff before him.
+In one hand he carries a rose symbolic of his appreciation for beauty.
 In his other hand he carries his staff with a bundle at the end of it carrying his worldly belongings.
 This is the very start of a new journey.
-There cliff beneath him represents the elements of danger starting out on a new path.
+The cliff beneath him represents the elements of danger starting out on a new path.

-The Fool might mark the very beginning of a spiritual journey.
+The Fool might mark the beginning of a spiritual journey.
 The little dog nipping at his feet can be said to symbolize worldly distractions.
 Kind of like "monkey mind" described in Tibetan meditation practice where we cannot focus on the task at hand.
 The Fool continues his journey through the rest of the cards in the Major Arcana of a Tarot set.
 In this card we have a dog which is a theme which will crop up in some of the other cards in the deck.
-Dogs represent the civilized world as a domesticated animal.
-They can be a symbol of all that the human race has achieved control over.
+Dogs also represent the civilized world as a domesticated animal.
+They can be a symbol of all that the human race has achieved control over the years.
 In some decks the dog is a friendly companion to the Fool.
 In other decks the dog rips at the clothes of the Fool and puts tears in his leggings.
 Each card would give a tremendously different picture of what is going on within the journey depending on which deck you are using.

 When The Fool appears in a tarot reading it is a time of new beginnings.
-Some old phase of your life is ending and you are making a fresh start.
+An older phase of your life is ending and you are making a fresh new start.
 Various aspects of your life could be about to change.
 Though there are many risks involved it is best to remain hopeful and optimistic.
 Let go of all of your expectations and learn to trust your instincts.
 All major changes involve risks.
-Life would be a static experience if we did not overcome our fear of risks and change.
-This card is leading to a new awakening and avenue in life rift with potential.
+Life would be a static experience if we did not overcome our fear of risks and challenge.
+This card is leading to a new awakening.
+There are many new avenue in life to explore which are rift with potential.
 Anything is currently possible and many new opportunities are budding and waiting to come along.

 Life will become like a brand new adventure in whatever arena you can expect change in.
 Confront these opportunities with a curious and innocent spirit.
 Your child nature will come out as you experience something completely different for the first time.
 Follow your sense of adventure and seek out new experiences.
 It is a good time to tap into feelings of wanderlust.
 Your judgments at this time will not be influenced by fear and will work out for you.